jamesh48/PersonalWebsite/README.md

 * Server
   - Express
 * Database
-  - PostgreSQL/Sequelize, data is stored as nested JSONB
+  - PostgreSQL/Sequelize, Resume and Portfolio data is stored as nested JSONB
 * Deployment
   - Github
-  - PM2, Amazon AWS (ec2 & s3), NGINX
+  - PM2, NGINX
+  - Google Domain for Hosting
+  - Amazon Web Services (AWS)
+    * EC2 Microservice
+    * s3 and Cloudfront CDN for serving static content- images and bundles.
+* Dev
+  - Webpack (SSR)
+  - Grunt - Uglify & cssmin for compacting code, aws s3 upload, cloudfront invalidate for aws, and github intergrations as well.
+Still looking for away to integrate pm2 deploy script.

 ### Features

 * Server-Side Rendering
-  - General Logic- in Progress
+  - General Logic- complete.
-  - Code-Splitting- In Progress
+    * React.hydrate now takes in data from Resume, Portfolio Data and Footer Data, as well as the minesweeper app and renders immediately on page load.
+    * I'm 90% finished with integrating my portfolio data with the database, but for now its hard coded.
+Once thats done I'll be able to hydrate with that particular data from the database.

 * Resume View
   - Made from scratch.